The work of the League is done through

 - Equips League members with information and experiences around DEI

-- Actively seeks out and partners with other civic organizations to utilize their experiences and expertise while collaborating to provide services within the Buffalo and Niagara communities
+- Actively seeks out and partners with other civic organizations to utilize their experiences and expertise while collaborating to provide services in Erie and Niagara communities

 We welcome anyone who is interested in working to help the League be more diverse, equitable, and inclusive in its membership and work.
 The DEI Committee meets on the 3rd Tuesday of each month to plan activities and develop LWVBN’s understanding and implementation of DEI principles.